Once the file is open, you can read its content using methods like:

 print(content)

-This automatically closes the file when the block inside the with
+This automatically closes the file when the block inside the with statement is exited.

 Here’s a complete example demonstrating both reading from and writing to a file: